The classic French Kir Royal cocktail. Too often misspelled Kir Royale, it's the fizzy version of a classic French Kir.

 As the French say, 'À consommer avec modération', to be consumed with moderation.

-This post was first published 10 January 2014 but is now completely updated with a recipe card.
+This post was first published 10 January 2014 but is now completely updated.